gregorio-project/hyphen-la/patterns/generation/README.md

 #### Adjectives, pronouns, and declinable numerals

 Adjectives are either comparable (e. g. *longus, longior, longissimus*) or incomparable (e. g. *ūnicus*).
-Pronouns, declinable numerals and incomparable adjectives are similar, but pronouns and numerals do not have adverbs.
+Pronouns, declinable numerals, and incomparable adjectives are similar, but pronouns and numerals do not have adverbs.

 - `AC3`/`AI3` – comparable/incomparable adjective with three endings; if the